Understanding WCAG

 What is WCAG?

-WCAG is the international standard for website accessibility.
-These guidelines provide a clear, technical, and measurable framework that helps website owners ensure their content is accessible to all users.
-WCAG offers detailed methodologies and techniques, backed by thorough documentation, to help with both the creation of new web experiences and the remediation of existing issues.
-The most recent version of WCAG, WCAG 2.2, includes more than 80 specific criteria for conformance that can be used to evaluate website accessibility
+WCAG is the international standard for web content accessibility.
+These guidelines provide a clear, technical, and measurable framework for ensuring digital experiences are accessible to all users.
+WCAG offers detailed methodologies and techniques, backed by thorough documentation, to help with both the creation of new web content and the remediation of existing issues.
+The most recent version of WCAG, WCAG 2.2, includes more than 80 specific criteria for conformance that can be used to evaluate the accessibility of websites, mobile apps, and other digital assets.

 WCAG and legal compliance